rparnas/ry-docs/retro-software-compatibility.md

 * The technique of moving drivers into unused portions of the memory space between 640 KB and 1 MB is called using *upper memory blocks* (UMBs).
 * Most programs work fine with drivers loaded into UMBs, though occasional compatibility issues can occur where a driver works normally in most cases but fails for a particular program. but fails for a particular program.
 * You can see what programs and drivers are currently running, and what types of memory they are consuming, by entering `mem /C`.
   - *Note which programs are using up conventional memory.
 If a program does not appear in the list, do not re-configure it to use UMBs.
-Some programs might run on startup to do minor testing and then exit without consuming any memory permanemntly*.
+Some programs might run on startup to do minor testing and then exit without consuming any memory permanently*.
 * Remember: whenever you make a change, you must reboot to see it take effect.
 * Here is how to move drivers and programs into UMBs:
   - Step 1.
 Ensure DOS memory management is enabled.